ManishChembeti/COVID-19-Stats/README.md

 ❖ Technologies Needed

-1)The project requires the Node.js open source server environment to be downloaded and installed on the host system.
+1) The project requires the Node.js open source server environment to be downloaded and installed on the host system.

 2) app.js files contain tasks that will be executed on certain events

-3)Express Framework to setup the server
+3) Express Framework to setup the server

 4) Axios methos to make requests to the API